Home > Living and Working Well > Healthy Lifestyles > Alcohol

 Mortality

-Figure 7 shows that Blackpool is significantly worse than the England average on all alcohol mortality indicators and is the worst in the country for some measures.
+Figure 2 shows that Blackpool is significantly worse than the England average on all alcohol mortality indicators and is the worst in the country for some measures.
+This includes overall alcohol related mortality for both male and female categories24

 Hospital admissions

-Alcohol misuse is estimated to cost the NHS about £3.5 billion per year and society as a whole £21 billion annually.1 Hospital admissions can be a result of regular alcohol use above lower-risk levels; around three-quarters of the cost to the NHS is incurred by people who are not alcohol dependent, but whose alcohol misuse causes ill health.
+Alcohol misuse is estimated to cost the NHS about £4.9 billion per year and society as a whole £21 billion annually25.
+Hospital admissions can be a result of regular alcohol use above lower-risk levels; in 2017 Public Health England estimated that around three-quarters of the cost to the NHS is incurred by people who are not alcohol dependent, but whose alcohol misuse causes ill health26.

 Alcohol-specific admissions

-• The alcohol-specific admission rate is significantly higher than the national average for males and females.
+• The alcohol-specific admission rate for Blackpool is significantly higher than the national average for males and females

 • Blackpool has significantly higher rates of alcohol-specific admissions for people with 0, 1, 2 or 3 previous admissions in the preceding 24 months indicating there is a pattern of frequent attendance at hospital in Blackpool that is significantly worse than England as a whole.

-Figure 10: trend in alcohol-specific hospital admissions, all ages and age under 18 years, Blackpool, North West and England*
+Figure 5: Trend in alcohol-specific hospital admissions, all ages, Blackpool, North West and England

 Alcohol-related admissions

-• Men account for the majority (72%) of alcohol-related admissions (broad definition).
-This reflects a higher level of harmful drinking among men compared to women overall.
+• Men account for the majority (72%) of alcohol-related admissions (broad definition[SB1] ).
+This reflects a higher level of harmful drinking among men compared to women overall

-Figure 11: trends in alcohol-related hospital admissions, persons, (narrow and broad definitions)
+Figure 6: Trends in alcohol-related hospital admissions, persons, (narrow and broad definitions)

 Hospital admissions by condition